davidbaileymsda/Data-Analysis-and-Linear-Regression-in-Excel/README.md

-# Fundamentals-of-Data-Analytics-C740
+# Data Analysis and Linear Regression in Excel

 ## GOAL

-Use R and RStudio to import population data and linear regression to predict future Utah population.
+Use Microsoft Excel's functionality (pivot tables, visualizations, and mathematical functions) to analyze fictional police station data and linear regression to predict qualification for additional department funding.